ravendb/docs/Documentation/5.3/Raven.Documentation.Pages/server/ongoing-tasks/etl/raven.markdown

 * Each updated version of the document gets a [server generated ID](../../../client-api/document-identifiers/working-with-document-identifiers#server-side-generated-ids) in which the number at the end is incremented with each version.
+  * For example:
-  e.g. `"...profile/0000000000000000019-B"` will become `".../profile/0000000000000000020-B"`
+    `"...profile/0000000000000000019-B"` will become `".../profile/0000000000000000020-B"`
     The word before the number is the collection name and the letter after the number is the node.
     In this case, the document's collection is "Profile", which is in a database in node "B", and which has been updated via ETL 20 times.

 * If the ETL is defined to load the documents to more than one collection, by default it will delete, and if it's not deleted in the source, it will replace all of the documents with the same prefix.